siracacl/A5-Browser-Use-Docker/README.md

      ```bash
      google-chrome --remote-debugging-port=9222
      ```
+4. You will need to create a .env file in the `Python_server/` folder with your OpenAI or other provider credentials.
+An example of the format is available in the .env.example file.

-4. In a new terminal window (while Chrome is running in remote debugging mode), start the FastAPI server:
+5. In a new terminal window (while Chrome is running in remote debugging mode), start the FastAPI server:
    ```bash
    uvicorn main:app --host 127.0.0.1 --port 8888 --reload --workers=1
    ```
-5. Go to [http://localhost:8888/lastResponses](http://localhost:8888/lastResponses/) in your browser to confirm the server is running.
+6. Go to [http://localhost:8888/lastResponses](http://localhost:8888/lastResponses/) in your browser to confirm the server is running.

 ### Install the Chrome Extension